Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're trying to find a safe place for a parent with Alzheimer's or another dementia, here is the first thing to know about memory care in Illinois: it isn't a separate kind of license.

-A nursing home in Illinois runs about $94,900 a year for a shared room, less than most states charge but more than almost any family can pay out of pocket for long.
+A nursing home in Illinois runs about $99,645 a year for a shared room, somewhat below the national median but more than almost any family can pay out of pocket for long.

-If you're pricing assisted living for a parent in Illinois, the first number to know is about $5,836 a month, the state's approximate median, on par with the national figure.
+If you're pricing assisted living for a parent in Illinois, the first number to know is about $6,219 a month, the state's approximate median in 2025, close to the national figure.

 In Georgia, "home health" and "home care" are two different services, licensed differently and paid for differently, even though families use the names interchangeably.